Forms Validation

 })

-The filter is included between the validation rules and conditions and therefore depends on the order of the methods, i.e. the
+The filter is integrated among validation rules and conditions, and thus the order of methods matters, i.e., the filter and

-filter and the rule are called in the same order as is the order of the addFilter()
+rule are called in the same order as the addFilter()

 and addRule()